aurelia/aurelia/docs/user-docs/templates/conditional-rendering.md

 # Conditional Rendering in Aurelia 2

 Conditional rendering in Aurelia 2 is a powerful feature that lets you create dynamic interfaces that respond to your application's state.
-By using boolean expressions, you can conditionally include or exclude parts of your view.
+You can conditionally include or exclude parts of your view using boolean expressions.
 This guide will walk you through the different techniques provided by Aurelia to manage conditional content.

 ## Using `if.bind`